deitch/searchjs/README.md

 The reference implementation, searchjs, uses jsql to query a JS object, or an array of objects, and to return those results that match the query.

+As of version 0.1.1, several enhancements have been added:

+1. Record Array Field: If the field in the object is an array, then the match is done to each item in the array, and returns true if one or more matches.
+See example 8.
+2. Matcher Array Value: If the primitive value is an array, then the value in the record field is matched to each element in the array.
+See example 9.
+3. Combine Record Array with Matcher Array: If both the record field value is an array and the matcher value is an array, then it will return true if any one value in the record array matches any one value in the matcher field.
+See example 10.
+4. Negater: The "_not" negater can be used with Record Array and Matcher Array.
+See example 11.

 Examples
 --------
 Some examples: